ON THE BACK OF THOUGHT

 The scientifically proven Higgs field highlights a sharp contrast with the lifelong struggle with failure and the accompanying heavy cloud of depression.
 This contrast is so vivid that the tactility makes it impossible not to be humbled.
 Today and all days since.
 This congregation has no sides unless the matter I nibble on makes it so.

 The universe comprises an invisible and elusive fabric that is the foundation for everything we see, including galaxies and planets, from the largest to the most minuscule life on Earth.
-Physicists have studied and chipped away at this energy field extensively to try and understand its workings and significance in our lives.
-However, sages, yogis, and other spiritual figures can sense that this field is not limited to theory or understanding but is an actual presence that can be felt.
+Physicists have extensively studied and chipped away at this energy field to understand its workings and significance in our lives.
+However, sages, yogis, and other spiritual figures can sense that this field is not limited to theory or understanding but is an actual presence that is felt.

 Yoga teaches us to unite our fragmented mind and body, bringing about assimilation.
-‘Yoga’ comes from the Sanskrit root ‘Yuj’, which means ‘to join’, ‘to yoke’, or ‘to unite’.
-In bringing the mind and body together with the universal sea of energy, an omnipotent tactile presence puts the chattering thoughts into perspective, bringing harmony and balance to our celestial home.
+The word ‘Yoga’ comes from the Sanskrit root ‘Yuj’, which means ‘to join’, ‘to yoke’, or ‘to unite’.
+By bringing the mind and body together with the universal sea of energy, an omnipotent tactile presence puts the chattering thoughts into perspective, bringing harmony and balance to our celestial home.

 Isn’t this believing in such and such a deity again?

 Our thoughts, theories, and voices are expressions of our inner world, but we should not let them overwhelm us, especially when they become hostile and dramatic.
-Instead of following their lead, we can observe them, like that dark, foreboding cloud, wondering about their power and allowing them to pass.
+Instead of following their lead, we can observe them, like that dark, foreboding cloud, wondering about their power, and allowing them to pass.
 Paradoxically, this detachment can help us appreciate the extraordinary intelligence that our mind and body possess.
-Being human gives us a rare opportunity to physically connect with the vastness of the planet and the cosmos, which also flow within us.
+Being human gives us a rare opportunity to link with the vastness of the planet and the cosmos, which also flows within us.
 It is a stunning fusion of the microcosm and the macrocosm, where our tiny yet meaningful existence blends with the immensity of love.

-Gosh, where d’you find the time for this hearsay malarky?
-All good and fine if you’re not busy keeping the wolves from the door.
+Gosh, where do you find the time for this hearsay malarky?
+It’s all good and well if you’re not busy keeping the wolves from the door.
 And that machine?
 Do we need to set particles on a collision course with other particles to experience the miraculous concourse of life?

 It’s better than spending trillions on people colliding together in a raging war.